linkfrg/ignis/docs/dev/creating_service.rst

-Creating Service
+Creating a Service
 ====================

-Standart Service Structure
+Standard Service Structure
 ---------------------------

-There is standart service directory structure.
+There is the standard service directory structure.

 .. code-block:: bash